-Proton therapy is effective in treating many types of upper gastrointestinal cancers, which include colon, esophageal, liver, pancreatic, and stomach cancer.
+Proton therapy is effective in treating many types of gastrointestinal cancers, including anal, colorectal, esophageal, liver, pancreatic and stomach cancer.

 Colorectal cancer is the second-leading cancer killer of men and women combined in the U.S. More than 90 percent of colorectal cancer cases are discovered in people age 50 and over.